 What clutch bolts and torque specifications should I use?

-What parts in the clutch system linkage should I inspect before installing a new clutch?
+What parts in the clutch system linkage should be inspected before installing a new clutch?

-If you are having clutch trouble prior to installing an ACT clutch, find the cause of the problem before installing the new clutch.
-There are many problems caused by worn or faulty linkage, oil contamination, and misalignment or transmission damage.
-Please see ACT's installation instructions and your vehicle's repair manual.
+If having clutch trouble prior to installing an ACT clutch, find the cause of the problem before installing the new clutch.
+There are many problems caused by worn or faulty linkage, hydraulic system issues, oil

 Is flywheel resurfacing necessary before installing a new clutch?